-I just got back from a trip to Riga, the capital of Latvia.
-Apart from delicious Laima chocolate and lots of cobblestones, the city is home to a lethal brew with the somewhat mysterious name Black Balsam (or Melnais Balzams in Latvian).
+When I set out to explore a new city, I tend to look for the odd things that cannot be found back home.
+So far, Riga has not disappointed me.
+Apart from delicious Laima chocolate and lots of cobblestones, the capital of Latvia is home to a lethal brew with the somewhat mysterious name Black Balsam (or Melnais Balzams in Latvian).

 It’s a traditional herbal liqueur composed of 24 different ingredients such as flowers, roots, oils, berries and other funny things you may or may not find in a forest.
 Topping it off is the herb wormwood, which you may recognize from absinthe.
 The original recipe was created by pharmacist Abraham Kunze in 1752 and supposedly used as medicine.

-Unfortunately, it is an acquired taste, to be remotely kind.
-I was tempted to switch to another item on the menu called “Wrong Island Ice Tea”, but something about the name beckoned for caution.
+Unfortunately, it is an acquired taste, to say the least.
+I was tempted to switch to another item on the menu called “Wrong Island Ice Tea”, but something about that name beckoned for caution as well.
+Check please?

 2 comments